Mark Cuthbert - Chairperson

 Alex Collop - Treasurer

 Alex has been working in the voluntary sector in Edinburgh for 12 years.
-He currently works with the national family support charity Circle (SC 037181) managing Circle's Haven Project.
+He currently works with the national family support charity Circle (SC 037181) managing Circle's West Lothian & Haven Projects.
 Previously he worked as a youth development worker at the Muirhouse Youth Development Group (SC 028495) and has also worked for The Council of Europe's Youth Department as a freelance trainer.
 Alex visited Arusha in Tanzania in October 2012 to gain a better understanding of the needs and hopes of young people in Tanzania and so he could more effectively support the organisations work.

 Robbie Wood – Board Member